 If you ever need a break from swimming and sunbathing, Sa Coma also has a small riding stable at the edge of the resort, almost opposite the Burger King and the beach.
 Although not being an expert, the horses and ponies looked to be both well fed and well treated.
 The attraction is very popular with visitors and advanced booking is essential especially during the summer.
 The ride out to the Punta de n'Amer headland usually takes about an hour and costs approximately 8.50€ per person.

 For some bizarre reason the nearby resort of Cala Millor holds its annual Tourism Week during the last week of September, when ironically most of the tourists have actually left the island.
 This annual event features a number of sports competitions, concerts, and a spectacular and colourful parade of floats through the town.

-The last event of the year is the annual Regata Internacional “Bahia de Cala Millor” which takes place during
+Most visitors to the area will unfortunately miss the annual Regata Internacional “Bahia de Cala Millor” which

-the last 5 days of October each year.
-This spectacular event moved from Palma to Cala Millor in 1994 and
+takes place during the last 5 days of October each year.
+This spectacular event moved from Palma to Cala Millor